This article is for US citizens who live outside the US and operate a location-independent business.

 So, to summarize the above and add some additional info relevant to many expat entrepreneurs:

 - It’s not necessary for US tax purposes (or any other purpose) to bank outside the US.
 Some expat entrepreneurs seem to think their non-US company will be subject to US tax if it banks in the US.
 This may lead them to open a Hong Kong company so they can bank in Hong Kong.
-But this line of analysis is flawed from the beginning—simply banking in the US does not cause a non-US company to be subject to US tax.
-See this article for more detail on how this works.
+But this line of thinking is flawed from the beginning—simply banking in the US does not cause a non-US company to be subject to US tax.
+Click here for more detail on how this works.

 If you’re putting together a start-up or you simply must bank in Hong Kong, then you get to deal with the hassle of a Hong Kong company.
 But there’s no need to deal with those hassles for a lifestyle business that banks in the US (or anywhere outside of Hong Kong).